adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 ## 2. Handling the Javascript disabled scenario is only half of the story

 It is true that some people do disable Javascript and so for that reason it needs *some* consideration.
-However, if that was the only consideration it would be significantly easier to not care about this scenario.
-However, this is not the case and there are many more reasons to care about this scenario.
+However, if that was the only consideration, it would be significantly easier, not to care for this scenario.
+However, this is not the only consideration &hellip;

 Some browsers don't support Javascript so relying on it for the core experience is ill-advised.
 Some people install plugins, such as those that disable tracking, these can cause script to break i.e. when one script references another object in a *blocked* script.